maned/goblin/README.md

 goblin is currently in a development, alpha phase.
 We are looking for feedback to help build the product out based on some great user feedback.
 However, there are a few things we are looking to do sooner than later (and would love your help with!):

 1. ~~Break up 'index.js' into multiple modules for easier development.~~
+2. Move admin to Backbone/Marionette single-page app, remove Proof-of-concept JS code (IN PROGRESS)
-2. Bootstrap new Admin area based on new designs (see '/design-files')
+3. Bootstrap new Admin area based on new designs (see '/design-files')
-3. ~~Multiple .gob file support~~
+4. ~~Multiple .gob file support~~
-4. Better, bootstrapped default theme.
+5. ~~Better, bootstrapped default theme.~~
-5. Nested navigation support.
+6. Nested navigation support.
-6. Multiple users support.
+7. Multiple users support.
-7. A script to make installing easier.
+8. A script to make installing easier.

 ---
 ###Feedback